idejanristic/design_patterns/README.md

 This repository provides comprehensive documentation for the most important **Design Patterns** used in software engineering.
 It covers **23 design patterns**, organized into three main categories based on their purpose.

-## Project Overview

-Design patterns are **reusable solutions to recurring software design problems**.
-Rather than being complete implementations, they are proven design approaches that help developers build flexible, maintainable, and extensible software.

-This project provides a detailed explanation of each pattern, including its purpose, implementation, advantages, disadvantages, and practical examples.

----

 ##  Project Structure

 The project is organized into three major categories.